andrewbrg/react-redux-boilerplate/README.md

 # React/Sass/Redux Boilerplate

-Boilerplate and guide for a React/Sass/Redux build.
+Boilerplate and guide for a React/Scss/Redux/Bootstrap build.

 ## Getting Started

-If you are running a linux setup make sure your home directory is belongs by your default os user
+If you are running a linux setup make sure your home directory is belongs by your default os user (assuming you are installing this project under your home directory).
 ```
 > sudo chown -R $(whoami) $HOME/
 ```